Dongfeng to reduce PSA stake in merger deal with Fiat-sources

 The two groups will then jointly decided how to extract value from Comau.

-(Reporting by Gianluca Semeraro, writing by Giulio Piovaccari, editing by Silvia Aloisi)
+(Reporting by Gianluca Semeraro, writing by Giulio Piovaccari, Additional Reporting by Yilei Sun in Beijing; editing by Silvia Aloisi)

 ((giulio.piovaccari@thomsonreuters.com; +39 02 6612 9743; Reuters Messaging: giulio.piovaccari.thomsonreuters.com@reuters.net))